-PATRICK FEETHAM RECEIVES THE "BIRMINGHAM CLUB TROPHY" FROM WORLD RECORD HOLDER, LEON GOODHILD - APRIL 1966
+PATRICK FEETHAM RECEIVES THE "BIRMINGHAM CLUB TROPHY" FROM WORLD RECORD HOLDER

-Patrick Feetham (No.33 in the list of male British team members) was born on 25th October 1950.
+Patrick Feetham (# 33 in the list of senior men to represent Great Britain) was born on 25th October 1950.
 By the time he was 15 he had joined the London based Southern Roller Speed Club and was already establishing himself as a prominent youngster.

 The first Junior British Championships had been initiated in 1961.
 It consisted of a single event, a Half Mile, and was only open to junior boys aged between 12 and 16.
 In 1966 the format was no different, and on 15th January that year it was a 15 year old Patrick Feetham who would get his name on the trophy, the Charles Julian Davis Cup.